 If the C Code tab is not already open, in the Apps gallery, under Code Generation, click Embedded Coder.

 On the C Code tab, click Quick Start.

-Advance through the steps of the Quick Start tool.
+Advance through the steps of the Quick Start tool, stopping at the Generate Code step.
 Each step asks questions about the code that you want to generate.
 For this tutorial, use the defaults that are already selected.
 The tool validates your selections against the model and presents the parameter changes required to generate code.